sardariuss/godwin/README.md

 LATER:
  - add sensitive vote to hide sensitive questions
  - add duplicate vote to mark questions as duplicate
+ - be able to add/remove categories as an admin:
+  - addCategory
+   - error: already exists
+   - todo: assign 0 to every categorization for this new category ( for votes and categorized questions and user profiles )
+  - removeCategory
+   - error: does not exist
+   - todo: remove from every categorization vote, update in question final categorized state, remove from user profile
+  - replaceCategory:
+   - error: does not exist
+   - todo: replace from every categorization vote, replace in question final categorized state, replace in user profile

 ### V0.2: DAO and tokenization
 - implement SNS, use its DAO instead of an admin